What Is SEO? Understanding the Concept and How It Works

 How Search Engines Crawl & Index Websites

 The internet is big – search engines wouldn't be very helpful if they didn't know what content existed out there, would it?
 That's why search engines use web crawlers (also called spiders or bots).
+The major one, of course, is Googlebot.
 They scan the web and gather information about websites through a process called crawling.

 As these bots crawl websites, they extract data about pages, including titles, content, links, media, etc.